archang3l-media/PythonSpeech2Text/README.md

 - Wrap a nice API around everything
 - Make it so that I can "share" voice messages with it and get a transcription back some time later
 - Maybe even add bots for the messengers that take the voice messages, transcribe them, and notify me when transcriptions are available

+#### Requirements:
+- Except for the stuff in the requirements.txt
+  - FFMPEG